 Yet Maslow’s theory is not beyond criticism.
 See how the hierarchy of needs theory misses the spiritual dimension.

-Maslow says people attend to basic needs first and progressively deal with more complex matters until they reach a point he calls self-actualisation at the top of the hierarchy’s pyramid.
+Maslow says people attend to basic needs first.
+They then progressively deal with more complex matters until they reach a point he calls self-actualisation.
+This sits at the top of the hierarchy’s pyramid.

 Not everyone gets that far in life.

 Maslow’s crude assumptions

 The theory makes crude assumptions that don’t apply to everyone.
+It is simplistic.
 The hierarchy of needs is a blunt instrument.
 A one-size-fits-all solution for a complex problem.